 Hire in France, without a French subsidiary

-Horizons provides a full suite of targeted outsourcing and employment solutions to assist organizations of all kinds with hiring in France.
+Horizons provides a full suite of targeted outsourcing and employment solutions to assist organizations of all kinds with hiring employees in France.
 We offer comprehensive professional employer organization (France PEO), employer of record, and payroll services to help you hire in France more quickly, cost-effectively, and without the need for a local subsidiary or legal entity.
 In addition, our dedicated in-house recruitment branch can help you to source, hire, and onboard new workers in France.

 Our France PEO simplifies your expansion